My Experience during the Great Backyard Bird Count

 Photo by aaditya_tili_clicks

 The Great Backyard Bird Count (GBBC) was initiated in 1998 by the Cornell Lab of Ornithology along with the National Audubon Society and has been continued every year in February.
 The GBBC was the first Online Citizen-Science Project (also called community science).
-The project focused on collecting data on wild birds and creating a real-time snapshot of bird populations.
+The project focused on collecting data on wild birds and creating a real-time snapshot of bird populations with help of a large selection of bird houses.

 My Experiences during the Great Backyard Bird Count